Sub-orbital spaceflight: Speed, range, and altitude

 Any spaceflight that returns to the surface, including sub-orbital ones, will undergo atmospheric reentry.
 The speed at the start of the reentry is basically the maximum speed of the flight.
 The aerodynamic heating caused will vary accordingly: it is much less for a flight with a maximum speed of only 1 km/s than for one with a maximum speed of 7 or 8 km/s.

 The minimum delta-v and the corresponding maximum altitude for a given range can be calculated, d, assuming a spherical Earth of circumference 40000 km and neglecting the Earth's rotation and atmosphere.
 Let θ be half the angle that the projectile is to go around the Earth, so in degrees it is 45°×d/10000 km.
 The minimum-delta-v trajectory corresponds to an ellipse with one focus at the centre of the Earth and the other at the point halfway between the launch point and the destination point (somewhere inside the Earth).
 (This is the orbit that minimizes the semi-major axis, which is equal to the sum of the distances from a point on the orbit to the two foci.
 Minimizing the semi-major axis minimizes the specific orbital energy and thus the delta-v, which is the speed of launch.)
 Geometrical arguments lead then to the following (with R being the radius of the Earth, about 6370 km):

-Note that the altitude of apogee is maximized (at about 1320 km) for a trajectory going one quarter of the way around the Earth (10000 km).
+The altitude of apogee is maximized (at about 1320 km) for a trajectory going one quarter of the way around the Earth (10000 km).
 Longer ranges will have lower apogees in the minimal-delta-v solution.

 (where g is the acceleration of gravity at the Earth's surface).
 The Δv increases with range, leveling off at 7.9 km/s as the range approaches 20000 km (halfway around the world).
 The minimum-delta-v trajectory for going halfway around the world corresponds to a circular orbit just above the surface (of course in reality it would have to be above the atmosphere).
 See lower for the time of flight.

 An intercontinental ballistic missile is defined as a missile that can hit a target at least 5500 km away, and according to the above formula this requires an initial speed of 6.1 km/s.
 Increasing the speed to 7.9 km/s to attain any point on Earth requires a considerably larger missile because the amount of fuel needed goes up exponentially with delta-v (see Rocket equation).

 The initial direction of a minimum-delta-v trajectory points halfway between straight up and straight toward the destination point (which is below the horizon).
 Again, this is the case if the Earth's rotation is ignored.
 It is not exactly true for a rotating planet unless the launch takes place at a pole.